Spatial Manager™ for BricsCAD

 Import/export spatial data into/from BricsCAD drawings

 Import or export spatial data between files, data servers or other spatial data sources, and entities in new or existing BricsCAD drawings.
 Use Extended Entity Data (EED) to load or save spatial alphanumeric data tables.
 The import and the export wizards lead the user to select all needed parameters and many interesting optionsWatch this video...

 Geometric transformations of the features in line with the import and export processes.
 Coordinate reference system (CRS) of the source and target.
 Complete CRS catalog.
 The catalog and the drop down lists include the most recent used CRSs

-Choose from among many Backgrounds Maps from many providers such as OpenStreetMap, Bing, MapBox, Ordnance Survey, etc. They enhance the drawings quality and allow the user compare and check better
+Choose from among many Backgrounds Maps from many providers such as OpenStreetMap, Bing, MapBox, Ordnance Survey, etc., or user-defined maps.
+They enhance the drawings quality and allow the user compare and check better

 Extended Entity Data (EED) viewer palette

 When selecting entities in the drawing, their EEDs will be shown in the "Properties" area of the application palette.
 The values can be edited directly in the palette and can include hyperlinksWatch this video...

 Design and edit the structure which will be used to store the data attached to the entities.
 Manage the tables and the fields according to the needs.
 New tools available to attach, detach and select data